junjchen/COMP6214-data-visualization/README.md

 * It looks like Project ID is universally unique

+## Visualization ideas

+* Ring chart illustrates investment amnout (Lifecycle cost, planned cost, projected cost) on different agencies / titles
+* Filter the ring chart by agency / title
+* When one investment is selected, show investment details (yet to be decided how to illustrate)

 ## Problems and fix

 * Changed linebreaks from LF to CRLF, to compile with CSV definition (RFC 4180)